-My contact details are on the About page and you can find lots of links and info about BMC and Dance Science on the Info & links page.
+If you would like to discuss how Somatic Embodiment might fit with your own setting please get in touch.
+Contact details are on the About page and you can find lots of further reading about BMC and Dance Science on the Info & links page.